 #2 Bank of Nova Scotia

-The Bank of Nova Scotia has remained largely immutable in the overall standing of Canada’s largest public companies.
-With total assets worth C$998.5 billion, this financial institution continues to enjoy the trust and respect of its customers and remains one of the leaders of the financial sector in Canada.
+The Bank of Nova Scotia has remained largely immutable in Canada’s largest public companies’ overall standing.
+With total assets worth CA$845.4 billion, this financial institution continues to enjoy the trust and respect of its customers.
+It remains one of the leaders of the financial sector in Canada.

 #3 Toronto-Dominion Bank

 Toronto-Dominion Bank was recently paired with Nova Scotia as the second-largest public company.
-The company had C$36.1 billion in 2017, an impressive overall financial feat.
-There have been controversies surrounding the bank’s targets in 2017, but that has been largely put behind the institution, although at a price.
+The company had CA$39.93 billion in Q3 in 2020 (see Macrotrends report), an impressive overall financial feat.
+There have been controversies surrounding the bank’s targets in 2017, but that was largely put behind the institution, although at a price.

-In 2017, employees came forward admitting to cooking the books in order to make it look like the bank has achieved better sales over the period.
+In 2017, employees came forward admitting to cooking the books to make it look like the bank has achieved better sales over the period.
 This was occasioned by mismanagement and pursuit of bigger profits and juicier stakes for investors.
-However, the discrepancies in reported figures and net worth was quickly caught and the issue was addressed swiftly.
+However, the discrepancies in reported figures and net worth was quickly caught, and the issue was addressed swiftly.

 #4 Bank of Montreal

-Montreal’s premier bank remains dwarfed by Nova Scotia and the Royal Bank but it is still a preferred choice for many Canadians.
-The bank has also registered a significant uptick in its operations in the United States where growth has been significant.
-BMO Chief Darryl White has also been one of the most reliable analysts of the housing market, calming the qualms investors and buyers have these days.
+Montreal’s premier bank remains dwarfed by Nova Scotia and the Royal Bank, but it is still a preferred choice for many Canadians.
+The bank has also registered a significant uptick in its operations in the United States, where growth has been significant.
+BMO Chief Darryl White has also been one of the most reliable housing market analysts, calming the qualms investors and buyers have these days.

 #5 Online Casino Companies

-As gambling has taken off in some provinces of Canada, the industry is expected to spread even further across the country.
+As gambling has taken off in some Canadian provinces, the industry is expected to spread even further across the country.
 The top 5 casino companies currently serving Canadian customers include brands such as: